sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a Representation Relationship for the End-User.

 `alt_sub`
 > OPTIONAL.
 Describes alternative Subject Identifiers for the authenticated End-User in the context of a specific audience.
-The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative Subject Identifier.
+The value of `alt_sub` is an array of objects, each of which MUST contain `sub` and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative Subject Identifier and SHOULD contain a `sub_id_type` Claim to explicitly indicate the type of identifier used in the `sub` claim if the OpenID Provider supports multiple types of subject identifiers.

 `vot`
 > OPTIONAL.
 The vector value as specified in Vectors of Trust.
 MUST NOT be included when `acr` is included.
 See also [Section 5.2.4](#vectors-of-trust).